v1kaa/v1kaa/README.md

 ### ✍️

 🌟 We are what we repeatedly do.
 Excellence, then, is not an act, but a habit – Aristotle 🌟

+:sparkles:  Talk is cheap.
+Show me the code :sparkles: